7 Best Surfaces for Hand Building

 If you don’t have a good wooden table at home, you can get a sheet of wood.
 Look for untreated wood, like Birch, Maple, Oak, or higher-grade Plywood.
 The wood can also have cheaper plywood in the middle.
 You can place the wood on a tabletop or counter and secure it with C – Clamps.

-Some of the benefits of wood as a Hand Building and Wedging surface include:
+Some of the benefits of wood as a hand-building and Wedging surface include:

 - It can be wiped clean easily before or after working on it.
 Preferably right after.